BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ## Migrating from previous versions

-The update from v3.x to v4.x changed the way the nodes are implemented.
+The update from v3.x to v4.x changed the way some nodes are implemented.

+### General Changes
+- The message format was standardized.
+While in older versions, a lot of additional properties were placed directly into the message, they have been moved into the message's payload (`msg.payload`).
+This is to ensure the standard Node-RED message format is used, where the message itself may only contain an ID, a topic, and a payload.
+This means that any references like `msg.nodetype` should be changed to `msg.payload.nodetype`.

 ### Browser
 - The option `singleBrowseResult` has been replaced with `multipleOutputs`, and the default value now combines all outputs into one message.
 To maintain the same output, replace `singleBrowseResult` with `multipleOutputs` and swap the corresponding boolean value (true becomes false, false becomes true).